up42/up42-py/docs/storage.md

 ## **Pystac client**

-For the users which are familiar with the pystac-client library, we allow to get an authenticated client for browsing UP42 storage.
+For the users who are familiar with the pystac-client library, the storage class allows to get an authenticated pystac-client for browsing the UP42 storage.
 Using the authenticated pystac_client for the UP42 account will look like:

 ```python